Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Introduction

+Finding an optimal parallel strategy is one of the challenges in LLM inference services.
+In production workloads, requests are of variance context length.
+Requests with long context length require more GPU memory for KV Cache, so parallelized inference, like Tensor Parallel (TP), becomes mandatory to provide enough memory from multiple GPUs.
+However, parallelized inference increases the overhead from computation partitioning and inter-worker communication, leading to GPU utilization loss (\eg 57\% reduction from TP=1 to TP=4, based on our practical measurements).
+As a result, requests with short context length prefer no parallelism, which can serve more requests concurrently to improve the throughput.

+A na\"ive solution is to provide multiple LLM serving instances with different parallelism strategy configurations (\eg 80\% instances with TP=1 and 20\% with TP=4).
+However, in production, the distribution of requests' context length is jittery and unpredictable (\S\ref{motiv:limitation}).
+Such a static TP setting compels workers to operate in an inefficient way when long-context requests are absent, or fails to serve some requests in the burst of long context requests.

+Under dynamic request workloads, runtime parallel transformation is a promising technique to provide the ability to serve long-context requests while maintaining high throughput for short-context requests.
+KunServe extends Pipeline Parallel (PP) on demand without recomputing existing requests, and LoongServer extends Sequence Parallel (SP).
+Unfortunately, in productive online LLM inference services, due to serious performance degradation, only 3.2\% of instances apply PP or SP.
+Most instances (91.7\%) only apply TP, so they can not benefit from above solutions.

+In this paper, we propose \name, the first runtime tensor parallel transformation for online LLM inference services. \name adapts the degree of TP on demand.
+For example, when long-context requests arrive, it merges four $TP1$ instances into a single $TP4$ instance, without recomputation of running requests.
+After long-context processing completes, the $TP4$ instance can be decomposed into four $TP1$ instances to maximize throughput.

-First, the transformation of the KV cache requires redistributing the head-specific KV cache across workers, causing severe memory fragmentation.
-This fragmentation undermines the memory-saving benefits of the transformation, while defragmentation introduces prohibitive overhead.
-To resolve this, we design a page-friendly header-centric KV cache layout~(\S\ref{sec:subsec:KV_transformation}) that reduces memory overhead by 91.6\% and time cost by 86\% during transformation.
+Different from other parallel strategies (\eg PP and SP), enabling runtime TP transformation is more challenging: \begin{itemize}[leftmargin=*,nolistsep,topsep=0pt] \item \textit{Challenge~1}: In TP transformation, KV Cache requires redistributing the KV Cache across GPUs in kv-head dimension, causing severe memory fragmentation which undermines the memory-saving benefits of the transformation.
+De-fragmentation introduces prohibitive overhead.

-Second, the transformation of the model weight requires the division of the weights between workers.
+\item \textit{Challenge~2}: In TP transformation, the model weight requires the division of the weights among GPUs.
 Page-wise memory management uses a minimum unit of 2MB~\cite{2MB_granularity}.
-However, the split weights of many models do not align perfectly with this 2MB granularity.
+However, the weight partitions of most models do not align perfectly with this 2MB granularity.
 This misalignment results in additional memory allocation and data movement.
-By closely examining the splitting and calculation patterns, we overcome this challenge through parallelism-aware padding and a series of optimization techniques that enable in-place weight transformation (\S\ref{sec:subsec:weight_transformation}).

-Finally, since parallelism transformation is a novel runtime inference serving paradigm, we develop a transformation-aware scheduler that tightly integrates parallelism adaptation with request dispatching (\S\ref{sec:scheduler}).
-This ensures optimal performance by dynamically balancing long-context demands and resource efficiency.